panaverse/panaverse.github.io/README.md

-## Module IA: Web3 and Metaverse Introduction and Theory
+## Semester IA: Web3 and Metaverse Introduction and Theory

 (Video: What Is The Difference Between Web3 And The Metaverse?)[https://www.youtube.com/watch?v=BCr6XxOd9eE]